 A standard homeowners policy includes four types of coverage: dwelling, personal property, additional living expenses and liability.
-Of those four, only dwelling coverage insures against foundation issues.
+Of those four policy components, only dwelling coverage insures against foundation issues.
 However, your home insurance claim for your house's specific foundation problems may not be covered by your specific homeowners policy.

-If homeowners insurance doesn't cover basic, everyday wear and tear, home insurance also does not cover negligence.
+Homeowners insurance doesn't cover basic, everyday wear and tear and home insurance also does not cover negligence.
 As a homeowner, you have the responsibility to stay on top of everyday maintenance and general upkeep.
 Most insurance will not cover foundation problems caused by these conditions, according to the American Society of Home Inspectors:

 Misuse of Soil